jkaeshim/Jakeshim2/_posts/Review Tickets/2023-08-23-Weekly Review Ticket 1.md

 Thursday:
-- Brainstormed new ideas
+- Wrapped up ongoing tasks
 - Worked on a new hack

 Friday:
-- Wrapped up ongoing tasks
 - Reviewed weekly accomplishments
 - Planned for the upcoming week
-- Reflected and set goals for next week's tasks and priorities